ChalmersLibrary/create-dmp/README.md

 Copy env_example to .env and add current values to get started.
 Settings (paths) in create-new-dmp.conf need to be adjusted to the selected DSW KM.

-Can be used in conjunction with our other DS Wizrd services, such as:
+Can be used in conjunction with our other DS Wizard services, such as:
 https://github.com/ChalmersLibrary/dsw2es
 https://github.com/ChalmersLibrary/cth-dmps-api